-2" OD PVC TUBING - Not required, but recommended.
-Use the plastic tubes as lightweight dummies for positioning and determining strut lengths.
-The actual shaft is heavy to be playing around with.
-Both are sized as 'imperial' (non-metric) 2" (precisely 50.8mm) Outside Diameter (OD).
-In North America there is a 2" OD white plastic tube that is cheap and usually available at large hardware stores (for central vacuum systems).
+Not required, but useful if 2" (50.8mm) outer diameter (OD) tube is available in your area.
+The purpose is to use the plastic tubes as lightweight dummies for positioning and determining strut lengths.
+The Shaft Assembly Tube and Bracket Stay Tube Struts are sized as 'imperial' (non-metric) 2" outside diameter (OD).
+The actual Shaft Assembly is heavy to be playing around with.
+In North America there is a 2" OD plastic tube that is cheap and usually available at large hardware stores.